spryker/spryker-docs/docs/pbc/all/ratings-reviews/202212.0/third-party-integrations/integrate-bazaarvoice.md

 ---
-title: Integrate BazaarVoice
+title: Integrate Bazaarvoice
-description: Find out how you can integrate BazaarVoice into your Spryker shop
+description: Find out how you can integrate Bazaarvoice into your Spryker shop
 template: howto-guide-template
+last_updated: Mar 3, 2023
 redirect_from:
   - /docs/pbc/all/ratings-reviews/third-party-integrations/integrate-bazaarvoice.html
 ---

 ## Prerequisites

-The BazaarVoice app requires the following Spryker modules:
+The Bazaarvoice app requires the following Spryker modules:

 * `spryker/asset: ^1.3.0`
 * `spryker/asset-storage: ^1.1.0`